SteelCompendium/web-adapter/src/schema/statblock.schema.md

   "traits": [
     {
       "name": "Hunger",
+      "effects": [
-      "effect": "If the ghoul charges, their speed increases by 2 until the end of their turn."
+        "If the ghoul charges, their speed increases by 2 until the end of their turn."
+      ]
     }
   ],
   "abilities": [